 When the wizard has gained the ability to cast 7th level spells in any discipline they may attempt to enter the circle of mages.

 Each mage will know all the cantrips for any specialisation he has taken to at least level 1.
 Cantrips cost no power to cast and mostly have only minor effects.
-Each cantrip only counts as a minor action. and has range of STD/2.
+Each cantrip only counts as a manoeuvre and has range of STD/2.
+Thus it is possible to forgoe your action and cast two cantrips.
+They cannot be cast in addition to any actual spell or use of magical item.

-Most schools have one attacking cantrip that causes 2d4 damage and requires a spell attack against ranged defence.
+Most schools have one attacking cantrip that causes d4 damage and requires a spell attack against ranged defence.
+Cantrips

 |Alteration||Ball of stone||Spell attack|